 See the Staff and Contact page

-I am primarily responsible for the ion microprobe facility, Nordsim, which operates a large geometry CAMECA ims1280 instrument as a joint Nordic infrastructure between the museum, the Swedish Research Council and the University of Iceland.
+I am primarily responsible for the ion microprobe facility, NordSIMS, which operates a large geometry CAMECA ims1280 instrument as a joint Nordic infrastructure between the museum, the Swedish Research Council and the University of Iceland.
 This role involves coordinating the facility staff resources, evaluation (together with the steering committee) and implementation of external projects, methodological development, and quality control, as well as reporting to the funding organisations and obtaining operating funds.